avishek-sen-gupta/tape-z/README.md

 If you encounter any bugs or have feature requests, please file an issue on the GitHub repository.
 When reporting issues, please include:

 1. A clear and descriptive title
-2. Steps to reproduce the issue
+2. Steps to reproduce the issue, including a clear minimal example HLASM program where this issue occurs
 3. Expected behavior
 4. Actual behavior
 5. Any relevant logs or error messages